AKushWarrior/steel_crypt/README.md

 This library currently supports hashing, symmetric two-way encryption, and key/IV generation.
 It also has a CLI, for conducting basic cryptography operations.

+This library is a high-level wrapper over https://github.com/bcgit/pc-dart.

 ---

 It takes time, effort, and mental power to keep this package updated, useful, and